Listen to this article

 = 50%

-So, back to the full bonus payout equation.
-If their target bonus for the year was $10,000, and the weighting between company and individual performance was 50/50, then the individual portion would look like this:
+As an example, if the person’s target bonus for the year was $10,000, and the weighting between company and individual payout e was 50/50, then the company portion would look like this:

 Bonus Payout = Company Payout + Individual Payout